kirkconway/ticket_system/README.md

 Description of locking strategy
 -

-I used the locking mechanism provided by redisson it used the key of the ticket.
-The lock has a zero wait time so that seconday requests that cannot get the lock will fail immediately.
+I used the locking mechanism provided by redisson using the ticket id as the key for the lock.
+The lock has a zero wait time so that secondary requests that cannot get the lock will fail immediately.

 AI tool usage and validation steps